Resources

 = Cash flow (positive, or negative)

-Property tax records are easily found via a web search and are public information; simply search for your County's Tax Assessor Office and Property Look-up.
+Property tax records are easily found via a web search and are public information.
+Simply search for your County's Tax Assessor Office and Property Look-up.
 Aside from knowing how your property taxes are levied as a rental owner, you can now take advantage of Depreciation, one of the biggest perks of real estate.

+The IRS allows rental property owners to take a depreciation allowance, which in turn reduces their overall taxable income.
 But there's a catch.
 Only "real property" can be depreciated; land cannot.
-So you'll need to deduct land from the equation, when it comes to correctly accounting for depreciation.
+Therefore, you'll need to deduct land from the equation when accounting for depreciation correctly.
 The land value for your parcel is found via the Tax Assessor statements.

 If this all sounds as clear as mud right now, your key takeaways are these:

-1) Accurately track how much money came in.
+1. Accurately track how much money came in.

-2) Accurately track how much money went out, via documented expenses and repairs.
+2. Accurately track how much money went out, via documented expenses and repairs.

-Putting Systems in Place
+Put Systems in Place

-If you elect to self-manage, there are actually several software options for landlords that capture both tenant screening and finance tracking— to include accepting rental payments.
-TenantCloud, Yardi (Breeze), and Quickbooks are frequently recommended due to price structures.
-A simple Excel sheet can also work, where Income and Expenses are listed in adjoining columns as the info comes in.
+Whether you self-manage or hire a professional property manager, tracking your rental finances becomes much easier with sound systems in place.
+If you elect to self-manage, several software options are available for landlords that capture both tenant screening and financial tracking, including the ability to accept rental payments.
+TenantCloud, Yardi (Breeze), and QuickBooks are frequently recommended due to their price structures.
+A simple Excel sheet also works, with income and expenses listed in adjoining columns as the info comes in.

 You will never regret having too much in savings for a rental property.

-Watch Out for These Financial Pitfalls
+Watch Out for These Rental Property Financial Pitfalls

-Property Managers are not created equal, and there are some real stinkers out there.
+Property managers are not created equal, and there are some real stinkers out there.
 Before you sign a management agreement, ask for samples of financial reports, and ask the PM to explain line items.
 If the PM gets testy or shows any whiffs of impatience, keep searching.
 A PM should be able to clearly explain your property's financials, without making you feel uncomfortable or dense.
 Additionally, scour Google reviews for the company and the agents (in most states, property managers must also be licensed real estate agents).

-1) There is no incentive for a worker to complete the job, and
+1. There is no incentive for a worker to complete the job, and

-2) An unscrupulous company can easily skip town, with your hard-earned cash in hand.
+2. An unscrupulous company can easily skip town, with your hard-earned cash in hand.
 A reputable contractor will never insist upon full payment before work is complete.

 Just as there are rotten property managers, there are also some truly rotten tenants out there.
-Screen carefully, and act quickly to evict a tenant, if needed.
+Screen carefully and act quickly to evict a tenant, if needed.

 • Never rent to friends or family.
 The old adage is true: money and family do not mix.

 • Have the courage to admit what you don't know.
 If you hire a CPA or attorney, and they are talking circles over your head—remember, this is your investment.
 Not theirs.
-Ask them to "teach this to me like I am a five-year-old," and to be honest, if they get snarky—fire them.
+Ask them to "teach this to me like I am a five-year-old," and to be honest, if they get snarky, fire them.
 (We've fired three CPA's, four attorneys, and two property management companies).

 Real estate truly can be one of the greatest ways to build long-term wealth.
 You do need to invest a little time to put a financial system in place, but the rewards are well worth it.